Gromeu2000/Research-Project-Gerard-Romeu/README.md

 ### **_Main types of quests_**
 **Main Quests** - Main Quests are focus points in the narrative, story, etc.
-Anything that is not related to the main story or plot of the game can not be considered one Main Quest and is considered as a Side one.
+Anything that is not related to the main story or plot of the game can not be considered as a one Main Quest and is considered as a Side one.

 Main Quests normally tell the story of a protagonist -who tends to be the player.
 They can be used to reach important points into the narrative determined by the